Azure/data-api-builder/docs/internals/StoredProcedureDesignDoc.md

 }
 ```
 parameters can either be fixed as above or passed at runtime through
-- query parameters for GET request
+- [REST] query parameters for GET request
-- request body for POST, PUT, PATCH, DELETE
+- [REST] request body for POST, PUT, PATCH, DELETE
-- For GraphQL, the calling stored-procedure will look something like this passed in the body
+- [GRAPHQL] the calling stored-procedure will look something like this passed in the body
 ```
 {
     GetBooks(param1:value, param2:value) {